mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

 #### Flags:

+`--after_prepare_sleep_time`: The time in seconds to sleep after the prepare
+    phase.
+This can be useful for letting burst tokens accumulate.
+    (default: '0')
+    (an integer)

+`--after_run_sleep_time`: The time in seconds to sleep after the run phase.
+This
+    can be useful for letting the VM sit idle after the bechmarking phase is complete.
+    (default: '0')
+    (an integer)

 `--archive_bucket`: Archive results to the given S3/GCS bucket.

+`--[no]before_cleanup_pause`: If true, wait for command line input before
+    executing the cleanup phase.
+This is useful for debugging benchmarks during development.
+    (default: 'false')

 `--benchmarks`: Benchmarks and/or benchmark sets that should be run.
 The default
     is the standard set.
 For more information about benchmarks and benchmark